Counties 1 Southern North: Original teams

-Southern Counties North honours
+Counties 1 Southern North honours

 Southern Counties (1987–1993)

-Originally Southern Counties North and Southern Counties South were combined in a single division called Southern Counties.
-It was a tier 7 league with promotion up to South West 2 and relegation down to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.
+Originally the Southern Counties North and Southern Counties South leagues were combined in a single division called Southern Counties.
+It was a tier 7 league with promotion to South West 2 and relegation to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.

 Southern Counties (1993–1996)

 At the end of the 1992–93 season the top six teams from London Division 1 and the top six from South West Division 1 were combined to create National 5 South.
 This meant that Southern Counties dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
-Promotion continued to South West 2 and relegation down to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.
+Promotion continued to South West 2 and relegation to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.

 Southern Counties North (1996–2000)

-Restructuring by the RFU at the end of the 1995–96 season saw Southern Counties split into two separate leagues, Southern Counties North and Southern Counties South, which reverted to tier 7 leagues due to the cancellation of National 5 South.
+Restructuring by the RFU at the end of the 1995–96 season saw Southern Counties split into two separate leagues, Southern Counties North and Southern Counties South.
+They reverted to tier 7 leagues due to the cancellation of National 5 South.
 Promotion from Southern Counties North was now to the new South West 2 East while relegation was now only to Bucks/Oxon 1.